By GLENN GUILBEAU, Tiger Rag Editor

 “It’s all happening,” as Kate Hudson’s Penny Lane character exalts in the 2000 rock ‘n’ roll movie classic “Almost Famous.”

 But he was fired early in his fourth season at USC in 2013 amid a a 3-2 start and 10-8 (5-6 Pac-12) mark from 2012-13.
-He did leave Tennessee after just one season in 2009 at 7-6.
+He also left Tennessee after just one season in 2009 at 7-6 for USC, where he first showed promise as an assistant under Pete Carroll.
 And one of his mentors, then-Alabama coach Nick Saban, did make him start his new job as Florida Atlantic’s head coach early by exiting him a week before the national championship game of the 2016 season, because he didn’t like his general behavior at the time.

-Yet, if Kiffin’s No. 7 Rebels (10-1, 6-1 Southeastern Conference) win at Mississippi State (5-6, 1-6 SEC) on Friday (11 a.m., ABC), he will be the first Ole Miss coach ever to win 11 games in a regular season.
+Still, if Kiffin’s No. 7 Rebels (10-1, 6-1 Southeastern Conference) win at Mississippi State (5-6, 1-6 SEC) on Friday (11 a.m., ABC), he will be the first Ole Miss coach ever to win 11 games in a regular season.
 He became the first to win 10 in a regular season in 2021 in just his second season.
-He was thought to be about to become Auburn’s new head coach after the 2022 season, but he turned down Auburn to stay at Ole Miss and is in his sixth season now.
+Many had him jumping to the Auburn head coaching job after the 2022 season, but he turned it down to stay at Ole Miss – a place he and his family have learned to love – and is in his sixth season.
+His longest previous coaching stop was also six seasons at USC from 2001-06 when he was part of national championships in 2003 and ’04 as a key offensive assistant.

 Ole Miss athletic director Keith Carter and president Glenn F. Boyce asked Kiffin in a meeting on Friday to come up with a decision about his future – staying at Ole Miss or going to LSU or Florida – by this Saturday.